 Day 4 — Inishmore, Aran Islands / Doolin

-Biking: 15 miles (over 3 hours), country roads and unpaved trails; mostly flat.
+Biking: 9 miles (2 hours), country roads and unpaved trails; mostly flat.

 Day 5 — Adare / Dingle Peninsula

-Drive south toward the Dingle Peninsula, stopping for lunch in the fairy-tale-like village of Adare.
-Take in the views of rugged coast and green hills as you approach the town of Dingle, perched on a natural harbor on the southern edge of the peninsula.
+Drive south toward the Dingle Peninsula, stopping in the fairy-tale-like village of Adare.
+After lunch, take in views of the rugged coast and green hills as you approach the town of Dingle, perched on a natural harbor on the southern edge of the peninsula.
 Check in to your hotel, then take a walk through this charming town with your trip leader, learning about its heyday as a bustling trading port.
-End the walk with a pint at the historic Dick Mack’s Pub, which has been filling glasses since 1899.
+End the walk with a pint at a lively local pub, which has been filling glasses since 1899.
 With your evening free, choose to stay for dinner at this popular pub or seek out another restaurant in town.
 Your trip leader will have recommendations.
 (B,L)

 Walking: 2-3 hours of walking tours in Adare and Dingle, city street.